Banana Pi resources

 Post-flash verification checklist

-- Obtain an IP address via DHCP: Run ip a to confirm the interface is up and has an IPv4 address.
+- Obtain an IP address via DHCP: Run ip a and confirm the interface is up with an IPv4 address.

 - Internet connectivity: ping -c 2 1.1.1.1 to test basic routing.